 Under the Act, the Auditor General of Western Australian has been appointed Horizon Power's independent auditor.
 During the year, the above fees were paid, or due and payable, for audit services provided by the Office of Auditor General.

-(ii) Non-assurance services
+(ii) Non-audit services

-Neither the Office of Auditor General nor their agents provided non-audit services during the year ended 30 June 2017 (Nil 2016).
+Neither the Office of Auditor General nor their agents provided non-audit services during the year ended 30 June 2018 (Nil 2017).

 26. Commitments

 (a) Capital commitments